codename68/da-typing-shooter/README.md

 To compile and try:

-- Install first OCamlSDL2, OCamlSDL2_TTF (my fork), OCamlSDL2_Image, camomile.
+- Install first OCamlSDL2, OCamlSDL2_TTF, OCamlSDL2_Image, camomile.

  In order to use the Makefile, one must also add the following META contents into the sdl2 META file: